 and Rome, a number of faculty-led short-term courses in Spain, China, Japan offer students opportunities to incorporate a global dimension into their education The University, of course, also recognizes that a sustained period of study in another culture is desirable and offers, through consortia affiliation agreements, one of the most extensive networks for full-term foreign study of any major university.

 Full-term study abroad is not a requirement, nor an entitlement of a Fordham education.
 Rather, sophomores earn the right to do a full-term program abroad during their junior year by submitting an application statement that advances a clearly reasoned academic purpose and demonstrates adequate preparation and genuine enthusiasm for learning about and experiencing other cultures.
 In addition, applicants to full-term programs must be in good academic standing (GPA of 3.00 or better) and have a clear disciplinary record.

 Prospective applicants should consider the following general guidelines:

-- of all application forms on stipulated dates is essential to secure necessary approvals and the transferring of credits.
+- Online completion of all application forms on stipulated dates is essential to secure necessary approvals and the transferring of credits.

 - A Fordham equivalent full-course semester load is required; grades earned abroad (C or better only) are recorded on transcripts but are not calculated in the students’ GPA.